iterami/Docs.htm/common/guides/json.md

       // Optional.
 How the vertices should be drawn.
       "draw-type": "TRIANGLE_STRIP",

       // Optional.
-Entity inertia that is added to entity translation.
-      "dx": 0,
-      "dy": 0,
-      "dz": 0,

-      // Optional.
 If this entity is affected by gravity.
       "gravity": false,